UofT-UTSC-CS-sandbox/final-term-project-4416/doc/sprint0/product_backlog.md

 11. As a NoteWiz user, I want NoteWiz to generate a summary of my notes so that I can quickly review the key points and main ideas without reading through the entire content.

-12. As a NoteWiz user, I want NoteWiz to automatically generate a Q&A format from my written notes so that I can easily review and test my understanding of the material.
+12. As a NoteWiz user, I want NoteWiz to generate a Q&A format from my written notes so that I can easily review and test my understanding of the material.

 13. As a NoteWiz user, I want to create and edit flashcards so that I can effectively study and retain key information conveniently and in order.